scottinp/cse15l-lab-reports/lab1.md

-cd, ls, and cat, and using the workspace you created in this lab:
+#cd, ls, and cat, and using the workspace you created in this lab:

-# cd
+## cd

-Share an example of using the command with no arguments.
+1. Share an example of using the command with no arguments.

 **input**

+ran at : /Users/scott/Downloads/cse15/lecture1

 ```
 cd
 ```

 **output**

-output is blank, changes working directory to my user
+not an error, output is blank, changes the working directory to my /Users/scott/

-Share an example of using the command with a path to a directory as an argument.
+2. Share an example of using the command with a path to a directory as an argument.

 **input**

+ran at: /Users/scott/Downloads/cse15/lecture1

 ```
 cd lecture1
 ```

 **output**

 ```
 scott@scott lecture1 %
 ```
-changed working directory to lecture1
+not an error, changed working directory to lecture1

-Share an example of using the command with a path to a file as an argument.
+3. Share an example of using the command with a path to a file as an argument.
 **input**
 ```
 cd Hello.java
 ```

 **output**

 ```
 cd: not a directory: Hello.java
 ```
+Error, cd is used to move directories and Hello.java is not a directory

 # ls

-Share an example of using the command with no arguments.
+1. Share an example of using the command with no arguments.

 **input**

+ran at: /Users/scott/Downloads/cse15/lecture1

 ```
 ls
 ```

 **output**

 ```
 Hello.class     Hello.java      README          messages
 ```

+not an error, listed all files within directory

-Share an example of using the command with a path to a directory as an argument.
+2. Share an example of using the command with a path to a directory as an argument.

 **input**

+ran at: /Users/scott/Downloads/cse15/

 ```
 ls lecture1
 ```
-(ran while outside of lecture1 folder)

 **output**

 ```
 Hello.class     Hello.java      README          messages
 ```

+not an error, listed all files within given directory

-Share an example of using the command with a path to a file as an argument.
+3. Share an example of using the command with a path to a file as an argument.

 **input**

+ran at: /Users/scott/Downloads/cse15/lecture1

 ```
 ls Hello.java
 ```

 **output**

 ```
 Hello.java
 ```

+not an error, the only file within Hello.java is itself

 # cat

-Share an example of using the command with no arguments.
+1. Share an example of using the command with no arguments.

 **input**

+ran at /Users/scott/Downloads/cse15/lecture1

 ```
 cat
 ```

 **output**

-empty output
+error, empty output, no arguments given

-Share an example of using the command with a path to a directory as an argument.
+2. Share an example of using the command with a path to a directory as an argument.

 **input**

+ran at: /Users/scott/Downloads/cse15/

 ```
 cat lecture1
 ```

 **output**

 ```
 cat: lecture1: Is a directory
 ```

+error, cat is supposed to give contents of a file, not directory

-Share an example of using the command with a path to a file as an argument.
+3. Share an example of using the command with a path to a file as an argument.

 **input**

+ran at: /Users/scott/Downloads/cse15/lecture1

 ```
 cat Hello.java
 ```